jhubbard2017/SmartVehicleSec-Server/README.md

 There is a single definition of the package version in `securityserver/version.py`.
 Updating there changes the package version.

 # Testing

-## specifying yaml files
-- There are a group of yaml testing files in `tests/data`.
-If you need to add a yaml config file, you can store it in this location.
-- To ensure the automated tests run smoothly and do not create any pollution, make sure you clear the associated yaml config file before and after tests.

 ## running automated tests
 - Test are organized using the `unittest` framework provided by python.
 To setup tests and successfully close them, use the `setUp` and `tearDown` methods